 - extend your current year instalments to March 2022

 - arrange to pay arrears from previous years alongside your current year instalments

 - request short-term discretionary relief.
 We'll consider each application on its own merits, contact us to discuss this option

 - get free, confidential, independent debt advice.

-If you need to contact us email firstname.lastname@example.org to explain your circumstances.
-Put your Council Tax reference number (shown on your bill) into the subject line of your email.
+If you need to contact us email firstname.lastname@example.org to explain your circumstances, quoting your payment reference number (as shown on your Council Tax bill) in the subject line of your email.
 This will help us to deal with your enquiry more efficiently.